univention/univention-corporate-server/doc/manual/index.rst

 accordingly on the selected server and that the directory is created in the file system of the selected server if it does not already exist.

-The listener/notifier mechanism can be easily expanded with modules for further - also customer-specific - procedures.
+The listener/notifier mechanism can be expanded with modules for further - also customer-specific - procedures.
 Consequently, it is used by numerous technology partners for the integration of their products in the LDAP directory service and the |UCSUMS| for example.